elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_started.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_started.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_started.png" alt="inetmgr started Deploying a Test Windows Environment in a KVM Infrastucture" width="763" height="528" class="alignnone size-full wp-image-8000" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

 Then click on IIS Instance and on the right side you will see a lot of options.
-Among those options you will see &#8220;Server Certificates&#8221;:
+Among those options you will see "Server Certificates":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_server_certificates.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_server_certificates.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_server_certificates.png" alt="inetmgr server certificates Deploying a Test Windows Environment in a KVM Infrastucture" width="907" height="610" class="alignnone size-full wp-image-8001" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-Then double click on &#8220;Server Certificates&#8221; and you will see the following:
+Then double click on "Server Certificates" and you will see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/server_certificated_from_iis.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/server_certificated_from_iis.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/server_certificated_from_iis.png" alt="server certificated from iis Deploying a Test Windows Environment in a KVM Infrastucture" width="906" height="609" class="alignnone size-full wp-image-8002" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-Then from the &#8220;Right Pane&#8221; select &#8220;Create Self-Signed Certificate&#8221; and the Wizard will start up.
+Then from the "Right Pane" select "Create Self-Signed Certificate" and the Wizard will start up.
 Enter the name of the site:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_self_signed_certificate.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_self_signed_certificate.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_self_signed_certificate.png" alt="create self signed certificate Deploying a Test Windows Environment in a KVM Infrastucture" width="576" height="439" class="alignnone size-full wp-image-8003" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-Then click &#8220;OK&#8221;.
-You will then see the following under the &#8220;Server Certificates&#8221;:
+Then click "OK".
+You will then see the following under the "Server Certificates":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/server_certificates_self_signed_cert_created.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/server_certificates_self_signed_cert_created.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/server_certificates_self_signed_cert_created.png" alt="server certificates self signed cert created Deploying a Test Windows Environment in a KVM Infrastucture" width="906" height="611" class="alignnone size-full wp-image-8004" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

 Now that we have an SSL certificate, we need to enable IIS to listen on port 443.
-This is done by expanding IIS Instance then expanding the Sites folder and selecting &#8220;Default Web Site&#8221;:
+This is done by expanding IIS Instance then expanding the Sites folder and selecting "Default Web Site":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_default_site_selected.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_default_site_selected.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_default_site_selected.png" alt="inetmgr default site selected Deploying a Test Windows Environment in a KVM Infrastucture" width="907" height="609" class="alignnone size-full wp-image-8005" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-On the right you will see an option called &#8220;Binding&#8221;.
+On the right you will see an option called "Binding".
 Click on that and the following will show up:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_site_bindings.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_site_bindings.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/inetmgr_site_bindings.png" alt="inetmgr site bindings Deploying a Test Windows Environment in a KVM Infrastucture" width="482" height="223" class="alignnone size-full wp-image-8006" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-Then click &#8220;add&#8221; and you see the following:
+Then click "add" and you see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/add_site_binding_inetmgr.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/add_site_binding_inetmgr.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/add_site_binding_inetmgr.png" alt="add site binding inetmgr Deploying a Test Windows Environment in a KVM Infrastucture" width="399" height="214" class="alignnone size-full wp-image-8007" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-Then change the type to &#8216;https&#8221; and select the SSL certificate that we created.
+Then change the type to 'https" and select the SSL certificate that we created.
 In the end it will look like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/add_site_binding_filled_out_inetmgr.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/add_site_binding_filled_out_inetmgr.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/add_site_binding_filled_out_inetmgr.png" alt="add site binding filled out inetmgr Deploying a Test Windows Environment in a KVM Infrastucture" width="400" height="216" class="alignnone size-full wp-image-8008" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-Then click &#8220;OK&#8221; and &#8220;Close&#8221; and you should be all set.
+Then click "OK" and "Close" and you should be all set.
 From Internet Explorer go to **https://localhost** and make you see the same page as before:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/IE_with_https_IIS.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/IE_with_https_IIS.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/IE_with_https_IIS.png" alt="IE with https IIS Deploying a Test Windows Environment in a KVM Infrastucture" width="797" height="552" class="alignnone size-full wp-image-8009" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>